Blue Collar Employees – Data shows what they (really) want from their managers

-One of our Factory Managers estimates that 80% of the improvements they carried out last year came directly from flor shoop employees.
+One of our Factory Managers estimated that 80% of the improvements they carried out last year came directly from flor shoop employees.
 Nice!

-So congrats if you’re a manager who makes sure to have regular conversations with blue collar employees, at all levels.
+So congrats if you’re a manager who regularly talks with your blue-collar employees, at all levels.

-Our employee morale data show that companies where managers promote a culture of conversation, consistently get higher scores.
+Our data show that managers who promote a culture of conversation, get higher mood scores.
+Consistently.